DYAlgo/zetatrader/README.md

 # zetatrader
-zetatrader is a Python library for algorithimic trading.
-It is a event-driven trading/backtesting engine.
+Python library for event-driven trading/backtest.
+This project was inspired by Dr. Michael Moore's qstrader library.
+I decided to build this to allow me to create a slightly different event-drivent backtest/trading engine that is customized for my own trading requirements.

 ## requirements
 python3.8 or above